Homeworking

 8. Do I have to arrange a meeting with my line manager every time I want to work from home on an occasional basis?

-A: No, this is not required where there is already a general understanding of that working pattern being in place, but it would be good practice just to let your line manager know where you are.
-If you don't already have a general understanding of when occasional homeworking might be appropriate for you, then it would be useful to discuss this with your line manager and agree how this might work for you both going forward.
+A: No, this is not required where there is already a general understanding of that working pattern being in place, but it would be good practice to discuss with your line manager in advance if you are working in different location.
+If you don’t already have a general understanding of when occasional homeworking might be appropriate for you, then it would be useful to discuss this with your line manager and agree how this might work for you both going forward.

 1. What happens if I am ill?